-MX25V512E is a CMOS 524,288 bit serial Flash memory, which is configured as 65,536 x 8 internally.
-MX25V512E features a serial peripheral interface and software protocol allowing operation on a simple 3-wire bus.
+MX25L1005C is a CMOS 1,048,576 bit serial Flash memory, which is configured as 131,072 x 8 internally.
+The MX25L1005C feature a serial peripheral interface and software protocol allowing operation on a simple 3-wire bus.
 The three bus signals are a clock input (SCLK), a serial data input (SI), and a serial data output (SO).
 Serial access to the device is enabled by CS# input.

-MX25V512E provides sequential read operation on whole chip.
+The MX25L1005C provide sequential read operation on whole chip.

-After program/erase command is issued, auto program/erase algorithms which program/erase and verify the specified page or sector/block locations will be executed.
-Program command is executed on page (256 bytes) basis, and erase command is executed on chip or sector (4K-bytes).
+After program/erase command is issued, auto program/ erase algorithms which program/ erase and verify the specified page or sector/block locations will be executed.
+Program command is executed on page (256 bytes) basis, and erase command is executes on chip or sector(4K-bytes) or block(64K-bytes).

 To provide user with ease of interface, a status register is included to indicate the status of the chip.
-The status read command can be issued to detect completion status of a program or erase operation via the WIP bit.
+The status read command can be issued to detect completion status of a program or erase operation via WIP bit.

-When the device is not in operation and CS# is high, it is put in standby mode and draws less than 25uA DC current.
+When the device is not in operation and CS# is high, it is put in standby mode and draws less than 10uA DC current.

-The MX25V512E utilizes Macronix's proprietary memory cell, which reliably stores memory contents even after 100,000 program and erase cycles.
+The MX25L1005C utilize Macronix's proprietary memory cell, which reliably stores memory contents even after 100,000 program and erase cycles.